AbdelfattahMohamed/Widebot_Internship_Binary_Classification/README.md

-# Widebot-company_Internship
+# Internship

-Data Engineering, Data science &amp; Machine Learning Please find the details of the tasks below and create a Github repo per task then reply to this email with the links.
+## Widebot Company

-Work as hard as you can and deliver the results you got by the deadline.
+Data science, Data Engineering & Machine Learning

-Task 1 - Getting to Philosophy
+## Task 1 - Getting to Philosophy
 Please write a Python script to check the "Getting to Philosophy" law. https://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy Clicking on the first link in the main body of a Wikipedia article and repeating the process